- Related policies and JCQ guidance

 - Clear entry procedures are in place to ensure that no late entries are made.
-However, if an entry has been overlooked then the EO must inform the Director of Studies immediately;
+However, if an entry has been overlooked then the EO must inform their line manager immediately.

 - Once final entries have been sent off, the EO will liaise with the Finance Team to ensure that those students who register late are invoiced appropriately.